vroger11/vroger11.github.io/_posts/2020-08-02-automatizations-using-ssh-keys.markdown

 ```

 Then, we have to create a script that will automatically unlock your private key when logged in.
-This is done by the following lines:
+To achieve this, type the following lines:
 ```bash
 mkdir -p ~/.config/autostart-scripts
 echo '#!/bin/sh' > ~/.config/autostart-scripts/ssh-add.sh